Temps and termites are on the rise. Schedule your free inspection today.

 Honey bee

-When you think of bees, the honey bee is likely the one that comes to mind.
+When you think of bees of the Pacific Northwest, the honey bee is likely the one that comes to mind.
 Bees are often thought of in conjunction with the sticky substance we often enjoy on toast, but only one type actually makes honey...the honey bee.
 Using pollen and nectar from flowers, these bees work in perennial colonies to make honeycombs full of honey.

 Because they tend to spend a great deal of time around flowers, you may consider positioning your garden away from areas of high traffic such as walkways or doorways.
 Though these bees are generally docile, they will sting when they feel their hive is being threatened. but unless you’re allergic, this sting will be much more detrimental for the bee than for you.
 Honey bees leave their stinger in your skin, ripping it from their body and killing the bee.